iWriteGigs

 C Yes, because this constitutes the illegal practice of real estate.

-D No, this is how agents work with buyers.
+D No, this is how all agents work.

 Question #36